spike-develops/spike-develops.github.io/_posts/2024-3-24-Networked-Hierarchical-State-Machines.md

  - HSM
 ---

-Hierarchical State Machines are a spin on typical finite state machines, where you can be in multiple states within a tree-like *Hierarchy* at any givin time.
+Hierarchical State Machines are a spin on finite state machines, where you can be in multiple states within a tree-like *Hierarchy* at any givin time.
 For a brief overview of FSM's and their hierarchical counterparts, you can't go wrong with [Game Programming Patterns.](https://gameprogrammingpatterns.com/state.html)

 In Cult, I used HSM's to describe all actor behaviour that required anything more than single nested conditional logic.
 IE, Doors, with just a state of Locked/Unlocked used our NetState system outright, while torches, with behaviour like ticked glows and time queued "burns", was described using an HSM